A Home Visit

 Mail and Telephones

 Postage stamps are available at post offices and also from kiosks.
 The Main Post Office is conveniently situated in the Old Town on SNP Square 34-35 ( 2 CU 19).
 The office is open Mon-Fri 7 a.m. – 8 p.m., Sat 7 a.m. – 6 p.m., Sun 9 a.m. – 2 p.m.
-Following the invasion of cellular phones, there are only a few telephone boxes operational in the city, mostly using a phone card.
-International cards are available from kiosks and at post offices.
+For calling and using the mobile phone services with local prices you can buy a sim card from a local mobile operator.

 The country code for Slovakia is 00421, Bratislava 02 (just 2 if calling from abroad); local telephone numbers have 8 digits.